A Functional Limit Theorem for Limit Order Books with State Dependent Price Dynamics: Introduction

 \section{Introduction}

 In modern financial markets almost all transactions are settled through Limit Order Books (LOBs).
 An LOB is a record -- maintained by an exchange or specialist -- of unexecuted orders awaiting execution.
 Unexecuted (standing) orders are executed against incoming market orders according to a set of precedence rules.
-Orders standing at better prices have priority over orders submitted at less competitive price levels (``price priority'') while orders with the same price-priority are executed on a first-in-first-out basis (``time-priority'').
-From a mathematical perspective, LOBs can thus be viewed as high-dimensional complex priority queuing systems. \ To simplify the exposition, we handle volume buy and sell volume densities symmetrically and call the restriction of the functions $v^{n}_{b/a}$ to volumes standing at non-negative distances from the best bid/ask price the {\sl visible book}.
-The visible book collects the displayed volumes.
-The collection of volumes standing at negative distances will be referred to as the \textit{shadow book}. {The shadow book specifies the volumes that will be placed into the spread should such an event occur next}.
-It will undergo random fluctuations similar to the visible book and is just a convenient tool to describe the volumes placed into the spread.
+Most exchanges give orders at better price levels priority over orders submitted at less competitive price levels (``price priority'') and orders with the same price-priority are typically (though not always) executed on a first-in-first-out basis (``time-priority'')\footnote{We note that some exchanges also use matching algorithms based on pro-rata allocations.} From a mathematical perspective, LOBs can thus be viewed as high-dimensional complex priority queuing systems.
+In this paper, we present a probabilistic framework within which to derive functional scaling limits for LOBs from individual order arrival dynamics.
+We assume that orders arrivals and cancellations follows a occur according to a Poisson dynamics relative to the best bid and ask prices.
+With our choice of scaling, prices follow a diffusion process while volume density functions can be described by an infinite dimensional SDE, that is coupled with the price process.
+As a special case we obtain law-of-large-numbers-type scaling with absolutely continuous (in time) volume density functions.

-\begin{remark} To obtain a continuous (in space) limiting dynamics, spread placements must be about the same size as volumes standing at the top of the book.
-In other words, if the limiting volume dynamics is supposed to be continuously distributed (in space), then one has to link volumes {\sl added} to the book to volumes {\sl in} the book taking into account that several price improvements may occur in a row.
-The shadow book guarantees continuity of the limit.
-Its precise working will become more clear below.
-See also \cite{Horst-Paulsen} for a detailed discussion of the shadow book. \end{remark}